claudiaalvgar/ComptonScanner/NewComptonScanner/README.md

 ## Startup scenarios

-### Scenario A — Board unplugged / full power cycle (`After_UnplugBoard.jl`)
+### Scenario A — Full power loss (`After_UnplugBoard.jl`)

-Everything is lost: the TMCL program is gone, encoder zero reference is gone, calibration positions are gone.  **Sleds must be above the calibration blocks before running this.**
+**When this applies:** the board was fully unplugged, OR the red button was pressed **and** the USB cable was also disconnected (or the PC was off).
+In both cases the MCU RAM is cleared — there is no USB supply keeping the logic alive — so everything is lost: the TMCL program is gone, encoder zero reference is gone, and all AP values (encoder positions, CL state, currents) are gone.
+Only the EEPROM-backed calibration positions (GP 53/54/55) could technically survive, but without a valid encoder zero reference they are meaningless.  **Sleds must be above the calibration blocks before running this.**

 ```julia
 # 1. Load TMCMCode_newversion.tmc onto the board via TMCL-IDE (Creator Mode → upload)